IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Bloating worsens within hours of high-fiber meals

-• You feel "backed up" rather than helped after fiber-rich foods
+• You feel "backed up" instead of helped after fiber-rich foods

 • Low-residue diets (white rice, lean proteins) feel better than high-fiber ones